kristopherjohnson/kjtcmws/README.md

 For an example of the output, see <https://gist.github.com/kristopherjohnson/2406522eb20a2639b85321a0a335e56e>.

+I like film noir and classic horror and sci-fi movies.
 If your tastes vary from mine, just modify the definitions of `favoriteGenres`, `favoriteActors`, and `favoriteDirectors` in the script.

 I don't know why, but once in a while the TCM web service returns invalid responses with a 200 status code.
 If you get an error indicating that